sebkln/ajaxselectlist/Documentation/Configuration/Constants/Index.rst

            Currently this setting is only used in the Fluid `f:form` Viewhelper.
 If you have to change it, you'll have to set the new typeNum in the ``PAGE`` object separately.
 This may be fixed in future versions.
    Default
          :typoscript:`427590`

+.. _settings.useAjaxwithJQuery:

+settings.useAjaxwithJQuery
+""""""""""""""""""""""""""
+.. container:: table-row

+   Property
+         settings.useAjaxwithJQuery
+   Data type
+         boolean
+   Description
+         This setting lets you choose one of the two provided JavaScript files (*ajax.jquery.js* or *ajax.vanilla.js*).

+         - If active, `jQuery.ajax() <https://api.jquery.com/jquery.ajax/>`__ is used.
+You'll need to provide the jQuery library yourself!
+         - If disabled, an `XMLHttpRequest() <https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest>`__ is used (vanilla JavaScript).
+           The provided script currently only works in modern browsers (no Internet Explorer).
+   Default
+         :typoscript:`1`